.: Tycho Inali Pendraig :.

 But of course, I cannot spend all of my time staring at pages.
 It’s entirely tempting, certainly, but I occupy myself with other passions and hobbies.

-On my own time I like to make things out of other things: I like to make bots out of broken bits, bake foods, and repurpose old tech.
-I like to work with leather to make sheaths and phone covers and aged books, and I like to experiment with music making.
-I design educational video games, and I play those with no real redeeming value.
+On my own time I like to make things out of other things: I like to make bots out of broken bits [Tempest the dragonbot is a long time in coming], bake breads and tarts and make dumplings of every sort, and repurpose old tech into useful, decorative things.
+I like to sew long skirts and shawls and swishy capes, and work with leathers to make sheaths, bracers, and scuffed, ancient tomes; and I like to experiment with music making, for myself and others.
+Occasionally I play video games with no real redeeming value.

 I was involved with many sports as a child, among them vaulting, tennis, archery, swimming, and gymnastics.
 I ride horses still, and make use of my bows, but more often I go hiking; rain or shine, I’m happy to venture into the wilderness.
 It’s always enjoyable, but do keep away from the bears.